thescalaguy/blog/source/_posts/The-Machine-Learning-Notebook-Frequentism-vs-Bayesianism.md

 ## The critique

 The prior is subjective and can change from person to person.
 This is the frequentist critique of the Bayesian approach; it introduces subjectivity into the equation.
 The frequentist approach make use of only the likelihood.
 On the other hand, the Bayesian criticism of the frequentist approach is that it uses an implicit prior.
-Bayes theorem can be restated as $posterior \propto likelihood \times prior$.
+Bayes theorem can be restated as $\text{posterior} \propto \text{likelihood} \times \text{prior}$.
 For the frequentist approach, which makes use of likelihood, the prior would need to be set to 1 i.e. a flat prior.
 The Bayesian approach makes the use of prior explicit even if it is subjective.

 The Bayesian criticism of frequentist procedures is that they do not answer the question that was asked but rather skirt around it.
 Suppose the question posed was "in what range will the true values of the parameter lie?".
 The Bayesian credible interval will give one, albeit subjective, interval.
 The frequentist confidence interval, however, will give many different intervals.
 In that sense, frequentism isn't answering the question posed.